SamSegars/Calculator/README.md

 # Calculator
 First C++ program.
-Attempt to make a calculator with addition, subtraction, mulitplication, as well as division.
-(WIP) If you would like to use simply input "git clone https://github.com/SamSegars/Calculator.git" into your command line then compile.
+A calculator with addition, subtraction, mulitplication, as well as division.
+If you would like to use simply input "git clone https://github.com/SamSegars/Calculator.git" into your command line then compile.
+Any Features you would like to see or if you find any bugs, please utilize the Issues tab and let me know.